amelie-girard7/Timetravel/README.md

 **Intervention**: This tier is about executing strategic actions to realize specific goals, such as, "Will taking an aspirin now mitigate my headache?"
 It employs the do-operator [24] and Causal Bayesian Networks [63] for depicting interventions, for example, illustrating the distribution of Y when X is manipulated to a certain value x, represented as P(Y = y|do(X = x)).

 **Counterfactuals**: This tier engages with counterfactual contemplation, pondering over hypothetical scenarios that differ from the actual events, even contradicting them at times, such as, "Had I taken an aspirin, would my headache have ceased?"
 Counterfactual probabilities are represented as P(Yx = y), signifying the likelihood that "Y would have been y, had X been x."
-Addressing counterfactual notions necessitates Structural Causal Models (SCMs) [63], which are robust tools as they facilitate precise articulation of concepts across all three tiers [3].
+Addressing counterfactual notions necessitates Structural Causal Models (SCMs) [63], which are robust tools as they facilitate precise articulation of concepts across all three rungs [3].

 As one progresses through this hierarchy, the complexity of issues escalates, demanding a profound understanding of causality that transcends observable data.
 This framework introduces unique challenges and opportunities, especially concerning explainability and its intersection with causal studies.
 We focus on natural language processing, where deciphering inherent causality is crucial.
 Such understanding is instrumental for identifying and substituting components within models with coded modules, potentially enhancing their reliability and performance.